Arne-Berner/bevy_dog/README.md

 cargo run --example ui
 ```

-### Simple Scene
+### Crosshatch Scene
-The simple scene creates a sphere, a rotating cube and a plane.
-It also adds some very basic ui to change the DoGSettings.
+The crosshatch scene creates a sphere, a rotating cube and a plane.
+It does not have any UI, but uses one of the implementations for Settings

+### Slider Scene
+The slider scene additionally gives you a simple debug ui via bevy_egui.

 ## Bevy support table
 | bevy | bevy_dog  |